 - Online Master of Public Administration (MPA): An MPA is often described as an MBA for nonprofit and governmental work.
 Therefore, courses may be similar, but teach how to apply methods to the public sector.

 Popular Schools with Online Masters in Nonprofit Management Programs

 What’s the Difference Between Nonprofit Administration and Public Administration?

 The difference between nonprofit administration and public administration is the focus of the program.
 Nonprofit administration looks at direct service and organizational management.
 On the other hand, public administration is geared more to solving societal problems through government programs.
 Typically, nonprofit administration is focused on improving plans and results.
 Public administration is more focused on analysis and review.
 Classes in an online MPA program may focus more on public administration.
 Other degree types may offer courses which touch on both.
 Programs vary so follow up with schools for details.

-Common Courses While Earn a Masters in Nonprofit Management Online
+What Are Common Courses While Earning a Masters in Nonprofit Management Online?

 Online masters in nonprofit management programs explore the various processes of mission-based groups.
 Typically, this involves courses in theory and context, leadership and management, and analytics.
 This could help students shape critical skills and knowledge to run complex nonprofits.

 Some common courses you may take while earning an online masters in nonprofit management are listed here.